KopaGasInc/PX2_AdjustCredit_Log/extractEvents/extractEvents.md

 # Log Processing Script Documentation

 ## Overview
-This script processes log files, extracts specific header information, and captures timestamps for various events that occur during the operation of a device (such as a smart meter).
+This script processes log files, extracts specific header information, and captures timestamps for various events that occur during the operation of a device.
 It then calculates the elapsed time for each event and offers the ability to save these results to a CSV file.
 Additionally, the script generates a plot that visualizes the event timeline.

 ## Functions